-With the current situation asking the UK public to isolate and remain indoors looking like it’s not going to end any time soon, we are receiving more and more enquiries about home espresso machines.
+With the current situation requesting the UK public to isolate and remain indoors, it means it's looking like it’s not going to end any time soon, so we are receiving more and more enquiries about home espresso machines.

 For those with a bit of coffee knowledge under their belt, this might not be such a big deal, but for the rest of us, it can prove to be a bit of a minefield.
 Price, quality, brand, single boiler, dual boiler, touch screen, manual, automatic??
 Worry not, we are here to help.